-The cost for the program is $37.50 per participant – which is only $12.50 per day for rentals, a lesson with a certified instructor, and the trail pass.
+The cost for the program last year was $37.50 per participant (which is only $12.50 per day for rentals, a lesson with a certified instructor, and the trail pass).
+This year, we anticipate the fees to be approximately $40.
 Again this year, we will be asking for a deposit at the time of booking, with the remainder due at program completion upon receiving our invoice.
-Karla with contact you with payment instructions when your program is confirmed.
+Our new program coordinator Lynda Magor will contact you with payment instructions when your program is confirmed.

 Every year, when program balances are due, there are always schools that request to pay for only those students that attended so an explanation of how the program budget is laid out follows so that it is clear as to why we cannot honour these requests.

 The price we set is below our operating costs, but we do our best to run a break even program, truly non-profit, and as such, we include in our budget a percentage of absenteeism.
 We charge a program rate as opposed to a per-visit rate, much like swim lessons or soccer but Mount Washington charges us per visit.
 Most parents are used to this because most other programs operate the same way.
 If we were to change this, our price per student would go up significantly – 15 to 20% – to accommodate all operating costs and the extra administration involved in keeping attendance records.